 On a rainy day in 1974, I was on my way out to the flightline to work on the air sampling equipment in a WC-130 when I decided to take a camera with me.
 I doubt that I had any motivation for doing so other than wanting to take some pictures of en route aircraft.
-However, maybe, just maybe I thought that some day, far in the future, when I am much older and as gray as that monsoon sky, I might like to look at these pictures again, and imagine the feeling of the drizzling rain, the sound of jet engines, and the smell of JP4.
+However, maybe, just maybe I thought that some day, far in the future, when I am much older and as gray as that monsoon sky, I might like to look at these pictures again, and imagine the feeling of the drizzling rain dripping off of my cap and gradually soaking into my fatigues, the sound of jet engines, and the smell of JP4.

 Perhaps some of my comrades of the 610 Military Airlift Support Squadron will also enjoy these pictures, so here they are.